Bus depots of MTA Regional Bus Operations: Routes

-Yonkers Depot
+Yonkers Depot (MTA Bus)

 The Yonkers Depot is located at 59 Babcock Place at the foot of Alexander Street in the Getty Square section of Yonkers, New York (40.943364°N 73.900463°W), near the facilities of Greyston Bakery.
 The site was initially a freight yard for the adjacent Hudson Line, used by the New York Central Railroad.
 The depot was originally built by Gray Lines Tours for Riverdale Transit Corp, which later became a part of the Liberty Lines Express system.
 It is currently owned by New York City and leased to MTA Bus Company, sold by Liberty Lines on January 3, 2005, for $10.5 million.
 The depot consists of an administration building, a shop for bus maintenance and repairs, and an outdoor parking lot used for storing 80 express buses.
 The buses from the depot provide express service between Yonkers or Western Bronx and Manhattan.
 The city of Yonkers plans to acquire at least a portion of the site from the MTA, as part of the redevelopment of the waterfront area, a former industrial section.